 In May 2005, stockholder approval was obtained for the 2005 Incentive Plan ("2005 Plan"), which replaced the 2001 Stock Incentive Plan (the "2001 Plan").
 The 2005 Plan, which expires December 31, 2010, provides for the granting of incentive stock options, non-statutory stock options, restricted stock units, stock appreciation rights, performance units and performance shares.
 Employees, non-employee directors and consultants are eligible to receive grants under the 2005 Plan.
 The options are granted for periods not exceeding ten years and generally vest over 4 years with 25% vesting one year from the date of grant and 1/48th each month thereafter.
-The Plan Administrator may, however, grant options under the 2001 Plan (prior to the approval of the 2005 Plan), that vest over 3 years, with 25% vested at the date of grant, and 1/36th each month thereafter.
+The Plan Administrator may, however, grant options with different vesting schedules at its option.
+In the first quarter of 2005, the Company granted options under the 2001 Plan (prior to the approval of the 2005 Plan), that vest over 3 years, with 25% vested at the date of grant, and 1/36th each month thereafter.
 Options are to be granted at an exercise price not less than the fair market value of the underlying shares at the date of grant.